ammosh/auth/README.md

-# fitforlife
+# Auth
-A simple application for personal trainers and also clients to keep in touch
+A simple starter application for big ideas.
+This application implements a basic authentication system + included the bootstrap less for more customization.